VST-A: A Foundationally Sound Annotation Verifier: Introduction

 \section{Introduction}

-In the past 15 years, researchers have built series of tools for program verification.
-Tools like CakeML \cite{CF-CakeML}, Iris \cite{IrisProofMode, IrisJournal}, VST \cite{VST, VST-Floyd} (interactive program verification tools) are built in interactive theorem provers like Coq \cite{COQ} or Isabelle \cite{Isabelle}.
-Also, their users are required to write formal program correctness proofs in the same theorem prover.
-Tools like Dafny \cite{dafny}, Hip/Sleek \cite{hipsleek}, VeriFast \cite{verifast} and Viper \cite{viper} (annotation verifiers) do not need users to write formal proofs but rely on sufficient assertions annotated in programs.
-Tools like CBMC \cite{cbmc}, F-Soft \cite{fsoft, fsoft-journal} and Infer \cite{infer} do not even need much annotation.
+In the past 15 years, researchers have built several tools for program verification.
+These tools are used in different ways and have their own advantages.

+Interactive program verification tools, such as Iris~\cite{IrisProofMode, jung2018iris} and VST~\cite{VST, VST-Floyd, VSU}, are built in interactive theorem provers like Coq or HOL4.
+Users write formal program correctness proofs in the same theorem prover, by using the lemmas and tactics of the program verification tool.